Scabies: Treatment

-Several medications are effective in treating scabies.
+Several medications are effective in treating scabies, and on a population-wide basis also reduce hospital and primary care presentations for secondary bacterial infections which can follows scabies.
 Treatment should involve the entire household and any others who have had recent, prolonged contact with the infested individual.
 In addition to treating the infestation, options to control itchiness include antihistamines and prescription anti-inflammatory agents.
 Bedding, clothing and towels used during the previous three days should be washed in hot water and dried in a hot dryer.

 Treatment protocols for crusted scabies are significantly more intense than for common scabies.

 Permethrin

 Permethrin, a pyrethroid insecticide, is the most effective treatment for scabies, and remains the treatment of choice.
 It is applied from the neck down, usually before sleep, and left on for about 8 to 14 hours, then washed off in the morning.
 Care should be taken to coat the entire skin surface, not just symptomatic areas; any patch of skin left untreated can provide a "safe haven" for one or more mites to survive.
 One application is normally sufficient, as permethrin kills eggs, hatchlings, and adult mites, though many physicians recommend a second application three to seven days later as a precaution.
 Crusted scabies may require multiple applications or supplemental treatment with oral ivermectin (below).
 Permethrin may cause slight irritation of the skin that is usually tolerable.

-In recent years, concern is growing about permethrin-resistant scabies, although some researchers refer to this as pseudo-resistance.
+In recent years, concern has grown regarding the development of permethrin-resistant scabies.
+2022 studies performed in Kuşadası, Turkey showed in cases where patients failed to improve with 5% permethrin, 100% of scabies mites analyzed were sensitive to in-vitro 5% permethrin, suggesting that lack of efficacy could be due to treatment non-compliance rather than true resistance.
+However, a 2024 study published in Salzburg, Austria revealed permethrin resistant-scabies in nearly 3 out of 4 cases studied.
+In this population, treatment with benzyl benzoate had a considerably higher cure rate.
+Additional studies will be needed to confirm the presence of permethrin-resistance and to determine its epidemiology.